 - vii.
 Contamination Originating from another Site.
 If Contamination on the Property is shown to have come from another property, approval or disbursement may be considered if: - a) Another Person with sufficient resources is performing Remediation pursuant to a Remediation action plan that has been approved by the appropriate Governmental Entity; or - b) The state has laws or regulations that provide that an owner or operator of property will not be responsible for Contamination from another site; or - c) The Governmental Entity provides satisfactory written assurance that it will not hold the Property owner liable for the Contamination.
 The SBA Lender should attempt to have the SBA Lender and SBA included by name in the letter along with the Property owner and future purchasers. - viii.
 Additional or Substitute Collateral.
-If additional or substitute collateral is being pledged, or an additional equity contribution is being made, sufficient to overcome the potential loss due to Contamination, then approval or disbursement may be considered.
+If additional or substitute collateral is being pledged, or an additional equity contribution is being made, sufficient to overcome the potential loss due to Contamination, then approval or disbursement may be considered. - ix.

-- ix.
 Other Factor(s).
 The SBA Lender and SBA may rely on factors other than or in addition to the eight referenced above when considering approval or disbursement.
 For example, the existence of adequate environmental insurance that is already in place and already paying remediation costs, bonds, agreements not to sue present and future property owners from the Governmental Entity, brownfields agreements, Engineering and Institutional Controls, etc. However, reliance solely upon "Other Factor(s)" requires clearance from the SBA Environmental Committee.
+This requirement extends to loans processed under delegated and non-delegated procedures.
+Lenders seeking to rely solely on "Other Factor(s)", regardless of whether processing a loan under delegated or non-delegated procedures, must forward the Environmental Investigation Report(s) with a memorandum setting forth their request to EnvironmentalAppeals@sba.gov.
+(NOTE: This email address cannot receive submissions larger than 15MB.
+If the email and attachments exceed this size, the request must be sent in more than one email.)

-This requirement extends to loans processed under delegated authority (PLP, SBA Express, Export Express, and PCLP). - e.
-For 7(a) loans processed under delegated authority, including 7(a) Small Loans, SBA Express and Export Express, 7(a) Lenders must follow these guidelines, but they do not have to submit documentation or obtain SBA's concurrence prior to approval or disbursement of the loan, unless they are relying solely upon paragraph d.ix, Other Factor(s) immediately above.
+e.
+For 7(a) loans processed under delegated authority, including 7(a) Small Loans, SBA Express and Export Express, 7(a) Lenders must follow these guidelines, but they do not have to submit documentation or obtain SBA's concurrence prior to approval or disbursement of the loan, unless they are relying solely upon Paragraph d.ix, Other Factor(s) immediately above.